rubenzu03/LS2-protube/INSTRUCTIONS.md

 - Added MySQL service and Docker Compose configuration.
 - Environment variables: DATABASE_URL, JWT_SECRET, SPRING_PROFILES_ACTIVE, FRONTEND_URL.

+## Containerization
+- A docker-compose file is provided to run the backend in a Docker container.

 ## Architecture of the new environment
 Frontend (React) ⟷ Backend (Spring Boot REST API) ⟷ MySQLç
 Authentication: